13 Thrift Stores In Boston Cradling Liberty & Circularity

 Slow down to a comforting cup of clam chowder and slow down to slow fashion.

-Thrift stores in Boston, MA are leading a revolution—using what already exists—keeping precious materials out of landfills and sharing unique treasures in the process.
+Along with the zero waste stores Boston offers, the thrift stores in Boston, MA are leading a revolution—using what already exists—keeping precious materials out of landfills and sharing unique treasures in the process.

 As part of its Zero Waste Plan, Boston has textile drop box locations around the city and they’ve recently announced a weekend curbside textile collection program.